facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 If you want to be able to install multiple versions of Xcode side-by-side, or otherwise want to differentiate each version of Xcode, we can't name each version "Xcode".
-Instead, each version of Xcode is individually named.
+Instead, each version of Xcode is named by major version.

-This Munki recipe imports an item named "XcodeMajorMinorPatch", where the numbers are inserted accordingly: "Xcode10.2.1".
+This Munki recipe imports an item named "XcodeMajor", where the numbers are inserted accordingly: "Xcode10".

 Unlike the regular Xcode.munki recipe, this recipe also renames the .app on disk.
 The app that is installed on disk is named similarly,